edenhill/librd/README.markdown

 **librd** is **non-intrusive** in the sense that single specific functionality from **librd** can be used by the application without having to use or initialize other parts of the library.
-In its most simple form you add `-lrd` to your linking step and include the proper `rd<FUNC>.h` include file for your desired functionality.
+In its most simple form you add `-lrd -lz -lrt` to your linking step and include the proper `rd<FUNC>.h` include file for your desired functionality.

 **librd** is licensed under the 2-clause BSD license.